lfrestrepog/if-docs/docs/reference/cli.md

 ### Replicating runtime environments using `if-env`

-If you are given an IF output file and you want to return it, you can use `if-env` to install that output file's dependencies so that all the plugins in its execution pipeline can be executed.
+If you are given an IF output file and you want to re-run it, you can use `if-env` to install that output file's dependencies so that all the plugins in its execution pipeline can be executed.

 For example, if you are given a file, `output-file.yml`, you can save the file to `if` and run